vatlab/vat-docs/content/Documentation/vtools Commands/import.md

 The vcf format can store arbitary variant and genotype information fields. *variant tools* by default does not import any variant and info fields.
 However, the default configuration file does provide a variant info field `DP` and a genotype info field `DP_geno`, which you may import using option `--var_info` and `--geno_info`.
 To import variant or genotype fields from a vcf file, you need to

 1.  know what fields are available from the input vcf file.
 That is to say, you need to open a file, read its header, and determine what fields are provided.
 2.  use command `vtools show format vcf` to see what fields are available.
 If the field you would like to import is listed, you can add it to parameter `--var_info` or `--geno_info` to import it.
-Otherwise, you can [customize your format file][2][?][2] to add the field.
+Otherwise, you can [customize your format file][2] to add the field.
 3.  use command `vtools import input_file.vcf --var_info var_fields --geno_info geno_fields` to import variants, genotypes and related fields.

 {{% notice tip %}}

-1. If your vcf file is bgzipped and tabix indexed (you can run compress and index your vcf file using commands `bgzip` and `tabix`), you can use command `vtools show track FILENAME.vcf.gz` to get details of the vcf file.
-The [`track`][5] function can also be used to retrieve such information when needed so you do not have to import variant info fields into the project.
+If your vcf file is bgzipped and tabix indexed (you can run compress and index your vcf file using commands `bgzip` and `tabix`), you can use command `vtools show track FILENAME.vcf.gz` to get details of the vcf file.
+The [`track`]([5]) function can also be used to retrieve such information when needed so you do not have to import variant info fields into the project.
+{{% /notice %}}

+{{% notice tip %}}
-2. If your vcf file contains novel variant and/or geno info fields, or if you would like to import all variant and genotype info fields into the project, you can create a customized `.fmt` file to import these.
-This process can be simplied using pipeline [import_vcf][6][?][6].
+If your vcf file contains novel variant and/or geno info fields, or if you would like to import all variant and genotype info fields into the project, you can create a customized `.fmt` file to import these.
+This process can be simplied using pipeline [import_vcf]([6]).
 The command to use is similar to `vtools execute import_vcf --input my_file.vcf --output myvcf.fmt --build hg19`.
 {{% /notice %}}

 <details><summary>Examples: importing variant and genotype info fields</summary>